stuarthalloway/exploring-clojure/README.md

 # exploring-clojure

-Template project for interactie exploration of Clojure.
+Template project for interactive exploration of Clojure.
 Will gather a kitchen sink of dependencies over time.

 ## Usage